Dominican faculty help build awareness and boost the reputation of the university. We’re pleased to highlight some of their recent accomplishments.

-Anjali Chaudhry, professor and department chair of Management, Marketing, and International Business co-authored “A Meta-Review of Servant Leadership: Construct, Correlates, and the Process,” in the Journal of Comparative International Management.
-She also co-authored with Al Rosenbloom, professor emeritus, marketing and international business, “3 Strategies to Help Employees Thrive in the New “Normal”.”
-Harvard Business Review.
-Published November 23, 2021.
-Professor Chaudhry has also been certified as a Climate Ambassador after completing climate leadership training from MIT-Sloan and Climate Interactive to help with the global response to climate change.
+Anjali Chaudhry, professor and department chair of Management, Marketing, and International Business, co-authored “A Meta-Review of Servant Leadership: Construct, Correlates, and the Process” in the Journal of Comparative International Management.
+She also co-authored with Al Rosenbloom, professor emeritus, marketing and international business, “3 Strategies to Help Employees Thrive in the New “Normal," Harvard Business Review, published Nov.
+23, 2021.
+Professor Chaudhry has also been certified as a climate ambassador after completing climate leadership training from MIT-Sloan and Climate Interactive to help with the global response to climate change.

-Elvira Kizilova, assistant professor of marketing, co-wrote the article “Perceived access, fear, and preventative behavior: Key relationships for positive outcomes during the COVID-19 health crisis” in the Journal of Consumer Affairs; and was selected to participate in the Marketing & Public Policy Doctoral Research Workshop & Symposium “Imagine a Better Post-Pandemic World,” June 6 - 9, Baylor University, Waco TX (competitive application).
+Elvira Kizilova, assistant professor of marketing, co-wrote the article “Perceived Access, Fear and Preventative Behavior: Key Relationships for Positive Outcomes During the COVID-19 Health Crisis” in the Journal of Consumer Affairs.
+She was also selected to participate in the Marketing & Public Policy Doctoral Research Workshop & Symposium “Imagine a Better Post-Pandemic World,” June 6 - 9, at Baylor University, Waco TX (competitive application).

-Yuanqing Li, assistant professor of entrepreneurship, co-wrote the article “The devil is in the details: The effect of nonverbal cues on crowdfunding success” in Information & Management.
-She also co-presented “The Gender-Funding Typology in Crowdfunding” Presented at United States Association for Small Business and Entrepreneurship (USASBE) Annual conference, in Raleigh, NC.
-January 6-9th, 2022
+Yuanqing Li, assistant professor of entrepreneurship, co-wrote the article “The Devil is in the Details: The Effect of Nonverbal Cues on Crowdfunding Success” in Information & Management.
+She also co-presented “The Gender-Funding Typology in Crowdfunding” at the United States Association for Small Business and Entrepreneurship (USASBE) Annual conference, in Raleigh, NC, Jan.
+6-9, 2022.

 College of Applied Social Sciences